 What is a Google TV?

-Google TV is a more recent smart TV platform from Google, building upon the foundation of Android TV.
+Smart Google TV is a more recent smart TV platform released in 2020 by Google with Chromecast, building upon the foundation of Android TV.
 It's an interface and experience upgrade rather than a complete system overhaul.

-Google TV provides a more refined, content-focused user interface, aggregating content from various streaming services into a single, easy-to-navigate view.
+Google TV benefits include a more refined, content-focused user interface, aggregating content from various streaming services into a single, easy-to-navigate view.
 It emphasizes personalized recommendations and organizes shows and movies across different platforms, making it easier for users to find something to watch.

 Google TV also includes features like the Watchlist, where users can add content from their phone or computer to view later on their TV.
 It retains the core functionalities of Android TV, such as app support, voice search, and Chromecast capabilities, but with an enhanced emphasis on content discovery and user experience.